 Abstract

-About two-thirds of Chinese Australians do not have a religious affiliation.
-However, recent converts to Christianity constitute a growing segment.
-This paper investigates the conversion journeys of a group of first-generation Chinese Australians as they intersect with their experiences of English language learning, hybrid identity formation, settlement, and parenting.
-Based on qualitative open-ended interviews with seven highly educated women who had migrated to Australia as adults and converted to Christianity within the first few years of settlement, the chapter traces conversion as a key aspect of their social integration into the new society.
-The women experienced migration as an existential crisis of economic insecurity, loss of status, language barriers, marital problems, and parenting dilemmas.
-In the absence of the social networks they had lost through migration, they turned to churches for practical support.
-The support and community offered by church groups led them to accept a new belief system and completely transformed their lives.
+This chapter investigates the conversion journeys from atheism to evangelical Christianity of a group of first-generation Chinese Australians.
+Based on qualitative open-ended interviews, we find that migration is experienced as an existential crisis of economic insecurity, loss of status, language barriers, marital problems, and parenting dilemmas.
+In this context, churches provide practical support.
+The support and community offered may lead to the acceptance of a new belief system.
 The long-term consolidation of the benefits of conversion were achieved through bilingual and bicultural practices and hybrid and adhesive identities, resulting in personal well-being and a high level of social integration.
-Christian beliefs also became a kind of objective standard that allowed them to bridge generational, linguistic, and cultural gaps with their second-generation children.
+Christian beliefs also became a kind of objective standard that allowed participants to bridge generational, linguistic, and cultural gaps with their second-generation children.
 The chapter closes with a discussion of the lessons that this research holds for secular institutions as they try to improve the social integration of newcomers.

 Original language | English |